electron/electron/docs/api/dialog.md

   * `checkboxChecked` Boolean (optional) - Initial checked state of the checkbox. `false` by default.
   * `icon` [NativeImage](native-image.md) (optional)
-  * `cancelId` Integer (optional) - The value will be returned when user cancels the dialog instead of clicking the buttons of the dialog.
-By default it is the index of the buttons that have "cancel" or "no" as label, or 0 if there is no such buttons.
-On Windows the index of the "Cancel" button will always be used as `cancelId` even if it is specified.
+  * `cancelId` Integer (optional) - The index of the button to be used to cancel the dialog, via the `Esc` key.
+By default this is assigned to the first button with "cancel" or "no" as the label.
+If no such labeled buttons exist and this option is not set, `0` will be used as the return value or callback response.
+This option is ignored on Windows.
   * `noLink` Boolean (optional) - On Windows Electron will try to figure out which one of the `buttons` are common buttons (like "Cancel" or "Yes"), and show the others as command links in the dialog.
 This can make the dialog appear in